mikeylim/PopcornBuddy/README.md

 - **Responsive Design**: Optimized for both desktop and mobile screens.
 - **User Authentication**: Sign up, log in, and manage personal movie lists.

+## Deployment
+- The website is deployed on Vercel.
+You can visit the live site at: https://popcornbuddy.vercel.app/.

 ## Getting Started

 ### Prerequisites